michaelacook/fullstackjs-notes/oop-design-solid.md

 }
 ```

-- When a subclass inherits from a superclass, but one or more of the methods/properties become meaningless or irrelevant, like in the case of `Penguin` extending `Bird`, it's a violation of the Liskov Substitution Principle because `Penguin` couldn't be substituted for `Bird` (ignoring the fact that `Bird` is abstract - in this example, even if `Bird` could be instantiated, `Penguin` would still not be a correct behavioural subtype of `Bird`)
+- When a subclass inherits from a superclass, but one or more of the methods/properties become meaningless, irrelevant, or cause the subtype to cease to be what is is, like in the case of `Penguin` extending `Bird`, it's a violation of the Liskov Substitution Principle because `Penguin` couldn't be substituted for `Bird` (ignoring the fact that `Bird` is abstract - in this example, even if `Bird` could be instantiated, `Penguin` would still not be a correct behavioural subtype of `Bird`)
 - Any time a method or property on a subtype can't be used or in some way is irrelevant or requires the supertype to be modified in some way to be functional, or if it throws an exception that is not thrown by the same method on the supertype, then you probably have a violation of the LSP
+- Stated differently, if a supertype has some functionality that, when applied to a subtype, would force the subtype not to be what it's supposed to be, it's a violation of the LSP.
+In this case, a Penguin forced to implement a flying capability would no longer be a Penguin
 - Being careful about inheritance hierarchies can help prevent this problem.
 For instance, the problem in the example above could be fixed like this:

 ```ts